374 lines

 the <code>Drop</code> trait manually to clean up early</span></p>

-<p>When we try to compile this code, well get this error:</p>
+<p>When we try to compile this code, we’ll get this error:</p>

 <pre><code class="language-text">error[E0040]: explicit use of destructor method